shanelnumber5/341-web-design/_docs/topic-07/00-index/page-01.md

   <h2 style="text-align: center;">Media</h2>
 </div>

-This topic, you'll begin exploring the basic building blocks of page design, and be continue with multi-part elements, including images, audio/video, and iframes.
+During this topic, we will discuss two elements that will help you block out different sections of your HTML pages.
+Don't worry if this seems abstract now, because it will make a lot more sense when we start using CSS.

+We will also review what we learned about metadata.

-Recall from last week, we talked quite a bit about images and their attributes.
-However, as designers, we need to consider how and when to add media, what filetypes to use, their file sizes, and what code element works best for each specific situation.
+Finally, we will talk about how to add media, what filetypes to use, their file sizes, and what code element works best for each specific situation.

-This week we will start to wrap up our unit on HTML by looking at three groups: additional structural elements, metadata, and media.
+So, in conclusion, this week we will start to wrap up our unit on HTML by looking at three groups: additional structural elements, metadata, and media.

 By the end of this Topic, we hope you:
 <ul class="pros-and-cons">
-  <li class="icon-pro">Have experimented with using `&lt;div&gt;`s to structure the contents of your pages.</li>
+  <li class="icon-pro">Understand how and why you should use the <code>&lt;div&gt;</code> element to structure the contents of your pages.</li>
   <li class="icon-pro">Understand how media is placed and accessed on the internet (hosted vs. streaming).</li>
   <li class="icon-pro">Source and reference outside materials directly within your site pages.</li>
 </ul>